 The Clinical Center's unique and valuable contribution to the healthcare sector rests in its ability to respond quickly and creatively to ever-changing and growing clinical research needs.
 Strides in medical technologies, imaging sciences and molecular research require an adaptable, flexible facility and organization for scientific investigation and exploration.
 The responsive, articulate cooperative interactions of its governing and advisory bodies enable the Clinical Center to better meet and respond to the demands and challenges of the clinical research world.

-NIH is in the process of establishing a new hospital board for the Clinical Center and has appointed Laura Forese, M.D., as chairperson.
+NIH established the Clinical Center Research Hospital Board, with Laura Forese, M.D., as chairperson.
 Dr. Forese currently serves as executive vice president and chief operating officer at NewYork-Presbyterian.
-The hospital board will be composed primarily of external advisors, replacing the recently disbanded NIH Advisory Board for Clinical Research.
-The scope of the new board will be to advise on the Clinical Center's performance, including management, finances and quality; requirements for hospital leadership and gaps in expertise; and policies and organizational approaches that promote quality and patient safety.
-Please check back at this webpage for future updates.
+This hospital board is composed primarily of external advisors, replacing the now disbanded NIH Advisory Board for Clinical Research.
+The scope of the new board is to advise on the Clinical Center's performance, including management, finances and quality; requirements for hospital leadership and gaps in expertise; and policies and organizational approaches that promote quality and patient safety.

 Board of Scientific Counselors